Queens College, City University of New York: Clubs

 Queens College has over 100 different clubs and organizations, ranging from fraternities/sororities to cultural, religious, technology, and art clubs.
 Most of the organizations are located within the Student Union building.
 To complement the college's educational mission, the Student Union provides various facilities, services, co-curricular activities, and programs.

-After one year as the "Israel Business Club", a small group of Queens College students successfully achieved chapter status in the TAMID Group.
-The TAMID Group (formerly '"TAMID Israel Investment Group"') is a student-led, apolitical, and areligious organization on 35 elite U.S. college campuses that provides experiential learning and leadership opportunities to 2,000+ students through hands-on interaction with the Israeli economy.

 Greek life

 Queens College Greek life consists of eight fraternities and seven sororities.
-Greek membership numbers in the hundreds, with more members in Greek Life than in all the other clubs on campus combined.
-The Queens College Greek life supports a variety of different philanthropies with thousands of dollars in donations to various charitable organizations, as well as thousands of hours of volunteer work.
-The Dining Hall is a popular gathering place for Greeks, as is the field directly outside during good weather.
-They hold events such a Greek Week, Fall Brawl, and Meet the Greeks, where they showcase their respective organizations, as well as compete for recreation.
+According to campus sources, Greek membership numbers in the hundreds, with more members in Greek Life than in all the other clubs combined.

 Athletics

-Queens (NY) athletic teams are the Knights.
+Queens College's athletic teams are the Knights.
 The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC, formerly known as the New York Collegiate Athletic Conference until after the 2005–06 school year) since the 1989–90 academic year.
-The Knights previously competed in the City University of New York Athletic Conference (CUNYAC) at the Division III level from 1978–79 to 1979–80.
+The Knights previously competed in the City University of New York Athletic Conference (CUNYAC) at the Division III level from 1978 to 1980.

-Queens compete in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field; while women's sports include basketball, cross country, dance, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+Queens College competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field; while women's sports include basketball, cross country, dance, soccer, softball, swimming & diving, tennis, track & field and volleyball.
 The longest running among these programs are the men's basketball and baseball teams.